Research

 While most people observe “causes” and infer the “results” that will follow, Holmes prides himself in being able to start with the “results” and reason his way backwards to their original “causes.”

-Although it is conceptually extremely simple, in captures the basic mechanism of spontaneous synchronization of interacting oscillators, it explains why synchronization sometimes occurs and sometimes doesn’t.
-Despite it is formal simplicity it holds a number of unexpected surprises when many oscillators are involved, such as the coexistence of coherent and incoherent dynamics – also known as Chimera state.
+Although it is conceptually extremely simple, in captures the basic mechanism of spontaneous orchestration of interacting oscillators, it explains why orchestration sometimes occurs and sometimes doesn’t.
+Despite it is formal simplicity it holds a number of unexpected surprises when many oscillators are involved, such as the coexistence of coherent and incoherent dynamics – also known as chimera state.
 It is surprising that this behavior occurs in symmetrically coupled identical oscillators.

-Third, the process of diffusion in the knowledge sharing or diffusion that takes place over network structures and as a mechanism of network creation – a fundamental aspect of the economic activity.
-This formulates the effect of trade in an endogenous growth model – phase transitions – in which comparative advantage and the stock of knowledge are determined by innovation and diffusion.
+Third, the process of receptor in the knowledge creation or diffusion that takes place over network structures and as a mechanism of network creation – wherein neurons in the system, that convert a specific type of stimulus, via their receptors, into action potentials – a fundamental aspect of the economic activity.
+This formulates the effect of trade in an endogenous growth model – phase transitions – in which comparative advantage and the stock of knowledge are determined by neurons, action potentials play a central role in cell-cell communication and interaction by providing for – or with regard to conduction, assisting – the propagation of signals along the neuron connector toward response situated at the ends of action connector; these signals can then connect with other neurons, or to motor cells, sensory cells or cognitive cells.
+In other types of cells, their main function is to activate intracellular processes.
 A Diffusion-Limited Aggregate (DLA) is a process in which particles (knowledge of humans or machines) undergo random motion due to Brownian motion and are allowed to cluster together forming a fractal structure.
 This is applicable to aggregation in any system where diffusion is the primary means of transport in the system.

-So, bottom-line: An adsorption-oscillator is described, abstractly, as an angle variable theta(t) or θ(t) that moves around a circle within a given phase.
+So, bottom-line: A Super/Conductor-Oscillator-Receptor is described, abstractly, as an angle variable theta(t) or θ(t) that moves around a circle within a given phase.
 It doesn’t have to do it at a constant speed.
 In some circle regions it could move faster than in others.
 It could even come to a stop (stretching the idea of an oscillator a bit).

 Because we have this motion on a circle, it also means that the motion has no beginning and no end.
 If we want to measure the state, and attach a number to it, we need to set a point on the circle that corresponds to theta=0 or θ=0, as mentioned earlier.
 If we embed the circle in the plane with our conventional placement of x– and y-axis, the beginning is usually placed at the cartesian point (1,0) and increasing theta (θ) is happening in the counter-clockwise way.
 It is a convention to define the angle with respect to the x-axis and increasing the angle means moving the state in a counter-clockwise fashion.
 Pure convention.
 You could start anywhere and move in any direction.